 Every year, more than 1,300 people with diabetes have sight loss that could have been picked up and prevented.

 You will get a letter with your results from your eye screening within six weeks.
 When you get them you will see an 'R' followed by a number.
 The R stands for retinopathy and the number tells you how much damage, if any, has been done.

 Depending on what your results say, you will have different steps to follow.

 You will be seen by an eye specialist quickly and taken through your treatment options

 You might also see an 'M' which stands for maculopathy.
 This is when fluid builds up in part of your eye.
 Once again there will be a number which will tell you your result.
-M0 means there is no reason to worry yet and M1 means that you will need treatment for maculopathy.
+This will indicate if you need to be screened more regularly and, if necessary, referred to an eye specialist.

 If you’re not sure what the results mean or have any questions about what to do next, speak to your local eye screening service.
 Make a note of the results and get to know what they mean - it’s important that you understand any changes and what you can do to prevent them getting worse.

 You are more likely to reverse any eye damage if you find it early on.
 That is why going to regular eye screening appointment is essential.